 By pursuing this “zoos are groomers” narrative, it’s actually only doing damage to the LGBT.
 If we as a society normalize calling every alternative sexuality the result of grooming, that gives a lot more legitimacy to the claims that the gay community is grooming kids as well.
 If you can’t be born a zoo, then that means that there’s more “evidence” to show that you can’t be born gay either.
 It’s a self destructive cycle that just goes to aid the bigots of the world trying to bring everyone down.

 I get it.
 There are a lot of people out there that don’t like zoos.
 That’s okay.
 People have a bad impression based off of what they’ve heard on the news.
 It’s normal for any weird cultural thing to have a wave of backlash when people are exposed to it.
 If you go back and look at any of the news reports that came out when the furry fandom was hitting the mainstream, it’s exactly the same thing.
 But, I think it’s important to recognize when the weapon being used to try and attack a group is going to end up with collateral damage.

-If you’re a zoo out there scrolling through the internet and see this rhetoric being used, try to point out how harmful it can be, or if you don’t feel comfortable doing so, ask a friend that doesn’t mind getting involved to do it on your behalf.
+If you’re a zoo out there scrolling through the internet and see this rhetoric being used, try to point out how harmful it can be–or if you don’t feel comfortable doing so, ask a friend that doesn’t mind getting involved to do it on your behalf.
+Fighting hate is important.